lookit/lookit-api/docs/source/experimenter.rst

 -----------------------------------
 Viewing Individual Study Responses
 -----------------------------------
+For information about interpreting study responses, see `Experiment data`_.

 To view a study's response, navigate to http://localhost:8000/exp/studies/study_id/responses/.
 You must have permission to view this study's responses, which means you must be an Organization Admin, Organization Read, or belong to the Study Admin or Study Read groups.

 On the left, you have a list of participants that have responded to your study, with the response id, the study's completion status, and the date it was modified.
 When you click on a participant, the JSON of that participant's response is shown on the right.
 You can